Efficient and fail-safe quantum algorithm for the transport equation: Introduction

 In the subsequent paper \cite{Budinski2021}, Budinski proposed an implementation of the specular reflection step using the quantum linear approximation of unitary approach, which brings the same problems as before.
 Furthermore, the paper does not provide a clear procedure for decomposing the required unitary into known quantum gates which hinders its straightforward implementation.

-In what follows, we propose a novel quantum algorithm for the collisionless Boltzmann equation that surpasses the aforementioned approaches in various ways.
-Compared to \cite{Budinski2020, Budinski2021}, our approach enables a higher variety in the particle velocities.
-Moreover, our realization of the quantum specular reflection step is based on simple one- and two-qubit quantum gates, without the need to adopt the troublesome linear approximation of unitaries approach.
-This also allows us to ensure the straightforward implementability of our approach into quantum programming frameworks like Qiskit, without the need to decompose unknown unitaries or multi-control operations into native quantum gates.

-Our approach furthermore improves over the original QBM \cite{Todorova2020} by Todorova and Steijl in several key manners.
+In what follows, we propose a novel quantum algorithm for the transport equation that surpasses the aforementioned approach by Todorova and Steijl \cite{Todorova2020} in several key manners.
 First of all our quantum specular reflection step, even though seemingly more complicated, performs the correct reflection behavior in all corner cases.
-This is not the case for the original QBM, which shows incorrect reflection behavior for particles hitting the corners of an obstacle on a non-axis-aligned trajectory.
+This is not the case for the original transport equation method, which shows incorrect reflection behavior for particles hitting the corners of an obstacle on a non-axis-aligned trajectory.
 On top of that, our specular reflection approach also ensures that the particles are set back into the flow domain before the start of a new timestep if they virtually traveled into an object.
-This also avoids incorrect behavior present in the original QBM formulation.
+This also avoids incorrect behavior present in the original transport equation method.
 Furthermore our approach for identifying the internal grid points of obstacles at which particles need to be reflected is more efficient than the method used by Todorova and Steijl.
 This leads to an additional polynomial speed-up.

-We finally show that our quantum implementation of the streaming step outperforms the methods of \cite{Todorova2020, Budinski2020, Budinski2020} in terms of the the amount of CNOT gates required to implement them.
+We finally show that our quantum implementation of the streaming step outperforms the method of \cite{Todorova2020} in terms of the the amount of CNOT gates required to implement them.
 We intentionally choose for the latter as performance measure as they are either available as native gates or can be efficiently emulated.
 Hence, complexity estimates in terms of CNOT gates give a more realistic picture of the costs on a real quantum computer, whereas complexity estimates in terms of multi-controlled gates conceal the costs for decomposing multi-controlled gates into native ones.